mmdagent-ex/site-doc/content.en/docs/92_plugin_julius.md

 **show_caption**

-Displays subtitles.
-The voice recognition results are displayed on the left side of the screen and the voice synthesis content (the sentence given with **SYNTH_START**) is displayed on the right side.
-Set to false to disable it.
+Display captions.
+Recognition results appear on the left side of the screen, and synthesized speech (the text provided by **SYNTH_START**) appears on the right.

 {{<mdf>}}
 show_caption=true
 {{</mdf>}}

-## Event Messages
+## Event messages

 **RECOG_EVENT_START**

-Output when voice input is detected.
+Emitted when voice input is detected.

 {{<message>}}
 RECOG_EVENT_START